BenLiu104/CodeRefactor/README.md

 ## Description

 This is the Coding Bootcamp Week1 Assignment.
-The main purpose of this assignment is to make the existing website more accessible.
+The main purpose of this assignment is to increase the existing website accessibility by:
+- changing to use semantic HTML elements
+- changing the HTML structure in logical way independent of styling and positioning
+- adding clear alt attributes into image element
+- updating a concise, descriptive title

 ## Installation